Cyfrin/Updraft/courses/blockchain-basics/1-basics/6-the-purpose-of-smart-contracts/+page.md

 ### The Problem with Traditional Agreements

-Lets consider some real world examples of where trust leveraged agreements can go wrong and why blockchain technology and smart contracts mitigates these risks.
+Lets consider some real world examples of where trust leveraged agreements can go wrong and why blockchain technology and smart contracts mitigate these risks.

 ### Consumer Trust